Best Mold Cleaning Products: What Actually Works on Every Surface

 The 3 step cleaning process (for any surface)

 Step 1: Protect yourself.
 Wear an N95 mask, nitrile gloves, and safety goggles.
 Disturbing mold releases a massive burst of spores into the air.
-Without protection, you will breathe in more spores in 5 minutes of cleaning than you would in a month of normal living.
+Without protection, you will breathe in more spores in a few minutes of cleaning than you would in a month of normal living.

 Step 2: Contain and clean.
 Close doors and windows to the work area.
 Turn off HVAC to prevent spreading spores through the duct system.
 HEPA vacuum visible mold first.
 Then apply your chosen cleaning product.
 Let it sit for the recommended time.
 Scrub.
 Repeat the application.
 The professional remediation protocol calls for 3 cleaning cycles before a surface is considered clean.